bluesky66-dev/kibana/x-pack/plugins/global_search/README.md

-# HyperSec Kibana GlobalSearch plugin
+# Kibana GlobalSearch plugin

-The GlobalSearch plugin provides an easy way to search for various objects, such as applications or dashboards from the HyperSec Kibana instance, from both server and client-side plugins
+The GlobalSearch plugin provides an easy way to search for various objects, such as applications or dashboards from the Kibana instance, from both server and client-side plugins

 ## Consuming the globalSearch API